 The parish office will be closed to the public, except by appointment, until further notice.
 Please do not hesitate to call or email if you need anything.
 We will still be available on our regular office phones.

-Parish Plan for Reopening
+Parish Safety Plan for Attending Mass

 Preparing for Being Present at Mass

 All who enter the church building must have a mask.
 They may be removed once you are in your pew.
-They must be on whenever you are not in your pew.
+They must be on whenever you are not in your pew or when singing.
 Every attendant should check their temperature before coming to Mass.
 If it is elevated, or if you show any other symptoms of illness, stay home.
 If someone in your home or someone that you have been in close contact with has been tested positive for COVID-19 or shown any symptoms of illness, please stay home.

 We also encourage you to bring hand sanitizer, if you have it.